snu-sf-class/sf202301/README.md

 ## Assignments

 - Download skeleton code and replace `FILL_IN_HERE` with your code in P**.v.
+- If you can't complete a proof, just put `Abort.` after `Proof.`
+- Please check guidance of each assignment in a submission page.
 - **Each assignment have forbidden keyword in forbidden.txt.
 Try not to use those keywords.**
 - **Assignment with dependencies is scored using default skeleton file as dependencies in server.
 So, using custom definitions in different files not allowed.**
 - **Try to finish your proof in one proof environment.
 Write additional 'Lemma' is not recommended.
 Use 'assert' tactic instead.**